 If you buy Bitcoin, you may wonder where it—and cryptocurrency in general—comes from.
 After all, only a little more than a decade ago, the cryptocurrency didn’t exist.
 The answer to that question is Satoshi Nakamoto, whose open-source code led to the creation of Blockchain, the Bitcoin white paper, and the currency we use and love.
 But who is Satoshi Nakamoto?
 That’s a mystery that’s been chased by reporters and members of the crypto community for almost as long as the currency has existed.
 The pseudonymous person who invented Bitcoin is supposedly a 44-year-old Japanese man—at least according to the internet.
 But no one knows who Nakamoto really is, or if he’s even just one person.
 For all we know, Nakamoto could be our grandmother.
 Still, the man, woman, or group who is responsible for digital currency as we know it is sitting on quite a chunk of Bitcoin themselves—an estimated 1 million BTC, worth 10 billion USD by today’s rate.

 Portrait of Dorian Satoshi Nakamoto (Not the inventor of Bitcoin)

 While discovering who invented Bitcoin should satisfy our curiosity, when you add sums such as that one to the equation, it’s no wonder everyone is curious to know who is Satoshi Nakamoto.
-Over the years there has been both speculations, often dismissed by the people who were pointed at, and also claims, often dismissed by the crypto community.
+Over the years there have been both speculations, often dismissed by the people who were pointed at, and also claims, often dismissed by the crypto community.
 At Coinmama, we don’t know the answer to the question, but like everyone else, we love to speculate!
 We’re taking a look at what we supposedly know about Satoshi, and at 5 people who may or may not be him.